Who can use this Employment Contract ?

 It should be clearly agreed whether the employee will be paid overtime for extra hours or is to take the time off ‘in lieu’.

 7. HOLIDAY ENTITLEMENT AND HOLIDAY PAY

-As of April 2009 all full time employees on a five day week are entitled to take 28 days’ paid leave p.a., (equivalent to 5.6 times the normal working week) which includes bank or public holidays.
-For part-time employees, the same rules apply on a pro rata basis so for someone working 4 days a week, the entitlement is 22.4 days (5.6 x 4) including 4/5 of the annual entitlement to bank/public holidays.
+All full time employees on a five day week are entitled to take 28 days’ paid leave p.a., (equivalent to 5.6 times the normal working week) which includes bank or public holidays.
+For part-time employees, the same rules apply on a pro rata basis so for someone working 4 days a week, the entitlement is 22.4 days (5.6 x 4/5) which includes 4/5 of the annual entitlement to bank/public holidays.

 If an employee is given the statutory minimum of 28 days’ annual holiday, they are allowed to carry it forward if there is consent on both sides, however this should be avoided if at all possible as 28 days is the minimum the employee should always be taking, if the employer does not want to fall foul of their legal obligation.